Skip to main content

 Definition

-JOIN compares the average duration for users who have watched at least one story VS the average duration of engaged sessions where the widget is loaded but the story was not opened.
+JOIN compares the average duration of engaged sessions that viewed at least one story VS the average duration of engaged sessions where the widget was loaded but the story was not opened.

 Duration calculated on engaged sessions: > 10s, 1 key event, or > 1 page loaded

-πŸ’‘ Note: GA reports a single average duration, with no distinction related to interaction with a third-party widget.
+💡 Note: GA reports a single average duration, without any distinction related to interaction with a third-party widget.

 5. Bounce Rate